Emergency Rental Assistance Program (ERAP)

 - CA COVID-19 Rent Relief Call Center: 1- 833-430-2122

-As required by Federal and State legislation, assistance will be prioritized for eligible households that include:
+As required by Federal and State legislation, assistance has been prioritized for eligible households that include:

 - Households that are being evicted or at risk of being evicted

-- Households with income at or below 50% of area median income (AMI) will be prioritized for assistance, before households with income at or below 80%;
+- Households with income at or below 50% of area median income (AMI) were prioritized for assistance, before households with income at or below 80%;

 - An individual who has been unemployed for 90 days prior to applying;

 - Past due rental assistance from April 1, 2020, through November 30, 2021; and

 - Past-due utility payments.

 Applications for rental assistance were accepted from either an eligible household or from a landlord on behalf of an eligible household.
 Landlords and eligible households were encouraged to work together during the application process to maximize the amount of assistance received.